 - research into gambling;

 - services for the prevention of compulsive gambling;

 - treatment for the rehabilitation of compulsive gamblers;

 - other health services.

 Each year the Tasmanian Liquor and Gaming Commission, through its Annual Report, produces a list of all projects funded through the CSL.
 The Annual Reports can be located here

 The Commission is not responsible for approving or monitoring individual project allocation or expenditure.
-Those functions lie with the Department of Communities Tasmania, where the Gambling Support Program and Communities, Sport and Recreation are located.
+Those functions lie with the agencies where the Gambling Support Program and Sport and Recreation are located.

 Grant applications for charitable organisation

 The Gambling Support Program has responsibility for making recommendations to the Minister for expenditure against the 25 per cent component of the CSL for the benefit of charitable organisations and the 50 per cent component for the provision of gambling research; community education; gambling rehabilitation and treatment; and other health services.

 Sport and Recreation has responsibility for making recommendations to the Minister for expenditure against the remaining 25 per cent of the CSL for the benefit of sporting organisations.